-Watts Guerra LLP, Fears Nachawati, PLLC & Parker Waichman LLP File Wrongful Death Lawsuit Against Electric Reliability Council of Texas, Inc. and CenterPoint Energy, Inc. on Behalf of Next of Kin of a Deceased Texas Man
+Watts Guerra LLP, Fears Nachawati, PLLC & Parker Waichman LLP File Wrongful Death Lawsuit Against Electric Reliability Council Of Texas, Inc. And CenterPoint Energy, Inc. On Behalf Of Next Of Kin Of A Deceased Texas Man

 Majed Nachawati, founding partner of Fears Nachawati, PLLC, who has decades of experience representing victims of corporate misconduct, said that this tragedy was "predictable, preventable, and unacceptable."

 Jerrold S. Parker, founding partner of Parker Waichman LLP, who has battled for victims of corporate greed over many decades and in many courtrooms throughout the United States, said that the extent of the neglect by the Texas power companies is some of the most significant he has ever seen.
-"Sadly, we are now seeing many Texans who are facing serious, irreversible consequences as a result of the greed and neglect of these power authorities."
+"Sadly, we are now seeing many Texans like Doyle Austin and his family, who are facing serious, irreversible consequences as a result of the greed and neglect of these power authorities."

 Filing a Texas Power Outage Lawsuit